climatechangecryptodollars/traceability/README.md

 to scan a code of things

 and get the trace of it

-it may trace nonGMO radioactive ethical rights salubrity democracy and all other sorts of things depending
+may trace nonGMO radioactive ethical rights salubrity democracy and all other sorts of things depending

 we don't know what it will trace but it has to be able to

+map qnd directions  of the goods that compose the good

 from the sowing to the harvest to the shipping to the distribution

  wiki in its use